iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CLEANUP.md

 country_code_2|count|
 --------------|-----|

-We can also take a peek at our clean_data_countries table and check if it removed the duplicate entries.
-We could initally see that `Albania` has multiple entries.
+We can also take a peek at our `clean_data.countries` table and check if it removed the duplicate entries.
+We could initally see that `Albania` had multiple entries.

 ```sql
 SELECT